-Sling TV vs. Philo TV: Which live TV streaming service is best?
+Sling TV vs. Philo: The best live TV streaming services under $25/month

-The base plans from DirecTV Now, YouTube TV, Hulu with Live TV and PlayStation Vue start around $40 per month.
+The base plans from competitors like DirecTV Now, YouTube TV, Hulu with Live TV and PlayStation Vue start around $40 per month.
 Their channel lineups include ESPN, Disney, CNN, Bravo and dozens more.

 But if you’re someone who doesn’t spend hours and hours watching TV every day, $40 a month is still a lot of money!

 Sling TV and Philo are two live TV streaming services that have packages starting under $25.
 I’ve tried them out to help you decide which one is the best cable and satellite TV alternative for your household.